 There is something very disorientating about flying late at night in the dark.
 You look out of the window and into blackness, with no idea where you are, particularly if you are on a British Airways flight without drop-down screens… Read More.

 I regularly fly on British Airways out of London Heathrow to Nice, just have a read of my European British Airways Flight Reviews to find out what the Heathrow route is like, but today I flew from Gatwick.
 Read More.

 I love a British Airways afternoon tea.
-Even when it’s not the greatest in flavour, it fills my stomach and passes the time on the flight.
-Well, my dear traveller, British Airways scones are officially back!
+Even when it’s not the greatest in flavor, it fills my stomach and passes the time on the flight.
+Well, my dear traveler, British Airways scones are officially back!
 Read More.

 Yesterday, I flew from London to Geneva on a short haul British Airways Airbus A319 in Business Class or Club Europe.
 I promised to review and feedback from my latest Club Europe flight regarding the afternoon tea scones situation.
 Read More.